 MIXED THAL is a passion and a long-held dream.

-I am Rukia Begum, born in Bangladesh, I moved to London, UK with my family at an early age.
+I am Rukia Begum.
+Born in Bangladesh, I moved to London, UK with my family at the age of 10.
 Growing up in London I was mesmerised by the diversity of culture, food, and fashion around me.

 My happiest memory includes roaming the local markets with my siblings trying out various food stalls, and occasionally when opportunities rose, sneaking away to my friends’ homes for their mums’ traditional home cooking, be it Chinese, Indian, Thai, or Caribbean.